caiyu6666/MedIAnomaly/README.md

 # MedIAnomaly: A comparative study of anomaly detection in medical images

-This is the repository for our benchmark paper "MedIAnomaly: A comparative study of anomaly detection in medical images".
+This is the repository for our benchmark paper [MedIAnomaly: A comparative study of anomaly detection in medical images](https://arxiv.org/abs/2404.04518).